space-ultra/spaceplusultra/README.md

 # Hi there!
 I'm Tim

-I am the founder of **[space+ultra](https://spaceplusultra.com)**, a Berlin-based consultancy specializing in innovative solutions for urban development, architecture, and data-driven technologies.
+I am the founder of **[space+ultra](https://spaceplusultra.com)** — a Berlin-based software developer, consultant, and boutique agency with a strong background in urban technology.
 With over **9 years** of experience working with urban data.

 🌟 **My Focus**: I am committed to crafting innovative and sustainable digital solutions that address complex challenges with precision and a data-driven mindset.